Public Ministry of Venezuela: Controversy

-In 2017, the Supreme Court of Justice, at the request of Pedro Carreño, initiated legal proceedings that culminated in the dismissal of Luisa Ortega Díaz as attorney general, a procedure that constitutionally can only be carried out by the National Assembly.
-On August 5, 2017, the National Constituent Assembly promoted by Nicolás Maduro, appointed Tarek William Saab as head of the Public Ministry.
-Ortega Díaz disregarded the sentence of the Supreme Court of Justice on her dismissal and ignored the designation of Saab as attorney general, and several deputies of the National Assembly expressed their support for the affected official.
-Luis Almagro, General Secretary of the Organization of American States (OAS), and several leaders and prosecutors of the world expressed their rejection and repudiation of the dismissal of Luisa Ortega Díaz.
+In 2017, the Supreme Court of Justice, at the request of Pedro Carreño, initiated legal proceedings that culminated in the dismissal of Luisa Ortega Díaz as Attorney General, a procedure that constitutionally can only be carried out by the National Assembly.
+On August 5, the National Constituent Assembly, promoted by Nicolás Maduro, appointed Tarek William Saab as head of the Public Ministry.
+Ortega Díaz disregarded the ruling and ignored the appointment of Saab, choosing to go into exile in Bogotá, Colombia and continue to uphold her position.
+Several deputies of the National Assembly expressed their support for Ortega Díaz.
+Luis Almagro, Secretary General of the Organization of American States (OAS), amongst several other world leaders and prosecutors, rejected the dismissal of Ortega Díaz.
+In February 2026, Venezuela's Attorney General Tarek William Saab resigned.